kasjames99/nginx-2420/nginx-2420.md

 When nginx starts, it reads the config files in this directory and applies them.

-5) Setting up the demo document
+6) Setting up the demo document

 Create the new HTML file for the demo document using `sudo vim /web/html/nginx-2420/index.html`.
 This will open up a vim text editor.
-Paste the following into the editor:
+Press `i` to enter insert mode, and paste the following into the editor:

 ```<!DOCTYPE html>
 <html lang="en">